jkomoros/CASsim/README.md

 simulator, the thing that `generator()` emits.
 Anything you need to render your simulation deterministically should be included in the frame.

+Your renderer will have a `font-size` targeted at it that will keep the font the same notional size to scale with the overal visualization as it scales.

+Your renderer will also have have CSS variables of the form: `--primary-color`, etc, targeted at it, based on your simulation configuration.

 Your renderer will be placed in a container that will be sized to the same aspect ratio as the simulations width/height, although perhaps a different value than the literal value of pixels, because it's sized to fit the available space.